VinoliaTsitsi/VINTSI535-bcl2401-F_02-VinoliaTsitsi-CDV02/README.md

 ### Hi there 👋, My name is Vinolia Tsitsi
 #### Software Developer
 I am a Black African woman.
 Currently I am studying a Software Engineering course with CodeSpace through the Royal Impact Scholarship.
 I am specialising in JavaScript.
 So far I have learned to create things like a Demo of an Instagram Page, Animation Buttons, web pages that function well on mobiles and big computer screens, Black jack game.
-By the end of 2024 I will have a qualification of NQF5 on Java Script Engineering with CodeSpce.
+By the end of 2024 I will have a qualification of Java Script Engineering with CodeSpce.

 Skills:  JS / HTML / CSS & Tailwind